Welcome to the website for information on the GB7DD DMR Repeater in Dundee and other DMR Repeaters in Scotland

 A better location is desired to provide a more balanced coverage of the Dundee/Arbroath/North Fife/Perth area.
 If anyone can suggest a good location to cover the majority of these areas then contact the Keeper Martin MM0DUN who would be happy to hear about it and discuss your suggestions and options.

-All of the Scottish Repeaters have TG9 on Slot 2 linked by default to Reflector 4405, simply select TG9 and press the PTT and your call will be heard on all Scottish Repeaters.
+The Scottish Repeaters detailed on this site have TG9 on Slot 2 linked by default to Reflector 4405, simply select TG9 and press the PTT and your call will be heard on all Scottish Repeaters.
+Check the DV Scotland Website for details on what is available on the other digital repeaters in Scotland.

 For lengthy QSO’s you can always QSY to Reflector 4415 which is the Scottish ‘Chat Room’.
 This will be even more important as the Scottish DMR Repeater Network grows to ensure that a larger number of repeaters are not blocked by two people chatting for an extended period of time on reflector 4405.